baijuka/ms3-bju-project/README.md

 1. Create a new repository or access an existing repository
 1. Click the green Gitpod button to launch the project in Gitpod
 1. Create an index.html file
-1. Add the file to the staging area using the git add Functional
+1. Add the file to the staging area using the git add command
-1. Commit the file using the git commit function, adding an appropriate commentary
+1. Commit the file using the git commit function, adding an appropriate message
 1. Push the file to GitHub using the git commit and git push functions
 1. Refresh your GitHub repository and click the 'Settings' tab
 1. Scroll to the GitHub Pages section and select a publishing source